vdesabou/kafka-docker-playground-docs/docs/playground ec2 start.md

 # playground ec2 start

 🟢 Start an EC2 instance

+Boots an instance stopped earlier.
+Its public address changes, so use
+'playground ec2 open' rather than a bookmarked ssh command.

 ## Usage